Large-scale JPEG steganalysis using hybrid deep-learning framework

 \subsection{Impact of the framework architecture on the performance}

-In Tab.~\ref{tab:1} we compare the effect of different Q\&T combinations, different hand-crafted convolutional kernels, and the presence of BN layers.
+In Tab.~\ref{tab:1}, we compare the effect of different Q\&T combinations, different hand-crafted convolutional kernels, and the presence of BN layers.
 The experiment was conducted on basic500K.
+A corresponding model is trained and tested independently for each configuration combination.
+No ensemble prediction is involved in this experiment.
 We can see that under the same conditions, DCT basis patterns~(including the $8 \times 8$ DCTR kernels~\cite{holub_tifs_2014}) always perform better than PHARM kernels~\cite{holub_spie_2015}.
 The experimental results support our choice of DCT basis patterns. $5 \times 5$ DCT basis patterns can achieve significant performance improvement compared to $3 \times 3$ DCT basis patterns.
 However, the performance of the more complex $8 \times 8$ DCTR kernels is not even as good as the $3 \times 3$ DCT basis patterns, which indicates that increasing the size of the convolutional kernels is not always beneficial at the cost of increasing model complexity.
+The performance of GFR kernels~\cite{song_ihmmsec_2015} is slightly better than $5 \times 5$ DCT basis patterns.
+However, with as many as two hundred and fifty-six output residual maps, GFR kernels are too resource consuming to be included in our proposed framework.
 Different Q\&T combinations also affect the performance of our proposed framework.
 Combinations with three different quantization steps and the same threshold are of relatively cost-effective.
 BN layers in the subnets are crucial, especially the first one at the bottom of the subnets.
-Finally, based on the described results, we adopt twenty-five $5 \times 5$ DCT basis patterns, $T=4, Q=[1,2,4]$ and subnet configurations with BN layers following every convolutional layers in our final proposed framework.
+Therefore, based on the described results, we adopt twenty-five $5 \times 5$ DCT basis patterns, $T=4, Q=[1,2,4]$ and subnet configurations with a BN layer following every convolutional layer in our final proposed framework.